bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 # Five years and still version 0.59

 React Native was released in 2015 with the stable release.
 Today it is widely used in production by several small and big companies like [Facebook (the creators), Instagram, and Skype](<https://wiredelta.com/10-most-popular-react-native-apps-of-2020/>).
 With over almost 10.000 pull requests, and nearly 20.000 closed issues on [Github](https://github.com/facebook/react-native), it has still not reached a major version with the semver convention.
 Per 1st of December 2020, React Native is on version 0.63.3.

 According to the [Semantic Versioning](https://semver.org/), you should bump the major version when “when you make incompatible API changes,”.
 And trust me, it has been some breaking changes…

-There have been some questions about when they will version to properly semver versions, and they have said they may bump to [version 1.0.0 as a milestone](https://www.facebook.com/groups/reactnativeoss/permalink/1604716516491643/) for something, but nothing is set in stone
+There have been some questions about when they will version to properly semver versions, and they have said they may bump to [version 1.0.0 as a milestone](https://www.facebook.com/groups/reactnativeoss/permalink/1604716516491643/) for something, but nothing is set in stone.
 Maybe they will do like React, which went [from version 0.14 to 15.0](https://reactjs.org/blog/2016/04/07/react-v15.html).
 That is quite a leap! [](https://reactjs.org/blog/2016/04/07/react-v15.html)

 # The syntax